theo-armour/pages/05-history-and-events/david-graeber/dawn-of-everything.md

 p162 Private property starts out as sacred property

+p180 schismogenesis

+Each society a mirror image of the other ~ alter ego

 ## Chapter 5 Many Seasons Ago ~ p164 !
 24%

 My Canadian Foragers kept slaves, and their Californian neighbors didn't; or, the problem with "modes of production".

+Cultural differentiation ~ p165

+What drives cultural subdivision?

+"Cultural Area" ~ p169

+Cultures were, effectively, structures of refusal

+self-conscious borrowing and refusal

 ## Chapter 11 ~ p 441 ~ 63%